 A good habit serves you.
 It makes your life easier, less stressful, and helps you achieve your goals and dreams.
 Daily exercise, eating healthfully, and getting enough sleep are all good habits.

 Bad habits don’t serve you.
 They’re things you want to stop doing because they disrupt your (or someone else’s) life, make you sick(er), or fill your life with negativity.
-See this post for more about bad habits.

 The Habit Loop

 Charles Duhigg defines a habit as a habit loop: cue, routine, reward.
 James Clear defines it similarly as a cue, craving, response, and reward.
 Regardless of which definition you like better, they both start and end with a cue and a reward.